 I welcome students interested in exploring Christian tradition from its Jewish roots to its various cultural contexts of today.
 This course introduces students to the tradition and practice of Christian theology, ethics, and spirituality.
 We explore global examples of intellectual development, practice, and spiritual expression.
-Theology, spirituality, and the socio-cultural context of the Jesus movement is considered in the Gospel of Mark, and assessing ideas from early Christian theologians, and the philosophical theology of Paul Tillich.
-An ethics unit will include Slavery in first-century Jewish-Christian context, women as deacons in the tradition; and we will consider selections from Ladauto Si and how the environment has been cared for (or not) throughout and within Christian tradition.
+Theology, spirituality, and the socio-cultural context of the Jesus movement is considered in the Gospel of Mark.
+We then 'journey' through the ages studying theological development.
+An ethics unit considers selections from Ladauto Si and how the environment has been cared for (or not) throughout and within Christian tradition.